HugoBlox/theme-academic-cv/content/authors/admin/_index.md

     - course: PhD in Software Engineering
       institution: University of Namur
       year: 2023 (ongoing)
-    - course: MSc in Computer Science, specialised in Sofware Engineering
+    - course: MSc in Computer Science, specialised in Software Engineering
       institution: University of Namur
       year: 2019
     - course: BSc in Computer Science